 We now have a team of about 14 full-time employees.
 And what I’ve realized over the years is that your success in your business is only as good as your team.
 If you want to continually succeed and keep growing by leaps and bounds, you must take care of your team and hire people who are super talented, a team that loves being with you and who will do anything to stay at the company.

-I believe that at Client Attraction, we are on our way to creating that kind of team.
+I believe that at The Leveraged Business, we are on our way to creating that kind of team.
 I would like to share with you some of the best practices that I’ve put together over the last three years that we’ve had full-time people working in our office with us, so here are my six tips.
 They may seem very simple, but hopefully you’ll find them helpful.

 1. You must see yourselves as peers.
 Instead of seeing yourself as the big boss and that everybody else is beneath you, see yourselves as peers all on the same level.

 You have your own unique strengths, skills, talents and abilities, but it is only a small piece of the puzzle.
 You must surround yourself with people who are really good at things that you’re not good at.
-When you honor them for their skills and their talents and their abilities and you see yourselves as peers working on the same mission together, everybody gets along and everybody loves working together.
+When you honor them for their skills and their talents and their abilities and you see yourselves as peers working on the same mission together, everybody gets along and you get a team that loves working together.

 6. Lastly, have fun together.
 It’s really important that your office be a place of abundance and beauty and respect for everyone there.
 The more you can have fun together during hours or off hours, the closer you will become as a team.
 A really close team can create anything.
 Really, they can create results that astound others.

 See what you can do too—even if your team is all virtual.
 Fly everybody in and do something really fun together because when you do all of these things, it creates a team that is invincible and can do anything.